Robin-Zuniga/Example_Project_01/README.md

 ### Insights
 The analysis results are summarized as follows:
 1. **Yearly Increase:** There is a noticeable upward trend in the total number of layoffs over the years.
-This trend might reflect broader economic conditions, changes in industry landscapes.
+This trend might reflect broader economic conditions and changes in industry landscapes.

 ![Total Layoffs Over Time](https://github.com/Robin-Zuniga/Example_Project_01/assets/157915112/1fc02b77-ee8e-46ec-a156-f6622a1ff16e)